New Ben Franklins: Americana years

 In mid 2008, a mutual friend introduced steel guitar player Tom Oberheide to DeVoe, bringing DeVoe's new focus on playing “shoegazer noise rock with twang” into clearer focus.
 DeVoe's songwriting and musical history relied heavily on a classic country influence, and the band's new sound was enhanced with the addition of the steel guitar.
 The band also began planning and performing an annual Waylon Jennings tribute show every February, near the anniversary of the singer's death.

 In 2009, the band released their first CD of the new millennium, simply titled EP.
 The follow-up release in early 2011 was titled Miserable, and featured Benjamin Williams on bass guitar, replacing David Meyer in the band's line up.
 The band spent most of 2011 playing shows and recording their 14-song album titled [peter gabriel], which was released in April 2012.
 Soon after the album's release Tom Oberheide left the band and was replaced by Graham Armer on second guitar.

 The next few years found the band going through a few lineup changes and releasing new recordings on various compilations.
 In early 2014, the band joined the non-profit music co-op Rainless Records.

 In March 2017, the band released What Happens When Things Fall Apart.
 The album was written and recorded by DeVoe with a cast of 5 different bass players and 8 different drummers.
 It is a dark and brooding album, one that recalls the band's earliest works.

+In November 2023, the band released Existential Dread Capricious Joy, an album 6 years in the making.
+This album continued the darker bent in the Franklins' music, gathering together songs that had existed before the global pandemic and written during those years.
+The band had recorded piece by piece during the pandemic, gathering some 23 songs for the album, which pulled back to a sprawling 15-song opus at release.
+Songs about the suicide of close friends mix strangely with songs about the birth of DeVoe's son, as well as the effect the pandemic had on each of our lives.
+The tracks not released on EDCJ will likely become parts of upcoming EPs.